 Bobrovsky stands tall as Blue Jackets beat Stars 4-1

-The Stars finished a 3-2-1 trip.
-They looked a step behind Columbus at times after losing in overtime at Boston on Monday night.

-“A lot of good things on this road trip from our team, but tonight we just didn’t have it,” Dallas center Tyler Seguin said.
-“They were winning a lot of the battles.”
+COLUMBUS, Ohio (AP) — Sergei Bobrovsky made 27 saves to lift the Columbus Blue Jackets over the Dallas Stars 4-1 on Tuesday night.

-Anthony Duclair, Markus Nutivaara, Nick Foligno and Ryan Murray scored for the Blue Jackets.
+Anthony Duclair, Markus Nutivaara, Nick Foligno and Ryan Murray scored for the Blue Jackets, who snapped a two-game skid.

-“We took advantage of a team that went to overtime last night and was probably a little tired, but we knew we had to jump on them,” Foligno said.
-“They’re a skilled team.
-If you don’t jump on them and they get going they can make you pay.
-We knew we had to be physical.
-We knew we had to do the little things.”

 Duclair used a screen by teammate Boone Jenner to beat Bishop with a shot from the left circle with a minute left in the opening period, giving Columbus its first power-play goal in six games going back to Oct.
 25.